chasefinch/cutesy/README.md

 Other options:

+- `--code`: Process the code passed in as a string.
+- `--quiet`: Don't print individual problems.
-- `--return-zero`: Exit with code 0 even when problems are found
+- `--return-zero`: Always exit with 0, even if unfixed problems remain.
+- `--version`: Show the version and exit.
+- `--help`: Show the CLI help and exit.

 ## Testing, etc.